jkumarres/ParticleLoading/README.md

-# Code to generate a uniform distribution of particles on a triangulated surface
+## Uniform distribution of particles on a triangulated surface

 If $\vec{X}_1$, $\vec{X}_2$, and $\vec{X}_3$ are the 3 vertices of a triangle then a uniform distribution of particles in it can be generated as